pipfrosch/pipfrosch-jquery/readme.txt

 you desire.

 You may specify compatibility with jQuery 1.9 through 3.0.
-This is the default and provides compatibility with the version of jQuery that currently (5.4.1) ships in WordPress, which is version 1.12.4.
+This is the default and provides compatibility with the version of jQuery that currently (WP 5.4.1) ships in WordPress, which is version jQuery 1.12.4.

 If some jQuery scripts break even with the default compatibility mode, they are likely written for jQuery prior to 1.9.
 The only option is to not use this